 The VDI demands a sizeable upfront investment in on-site hardware and software – requiring businesses to invest in their own data centre.
 A hosted desktop solution doesn’t.
 Instead, it allows users to make use of the data centre hardware of the hosting company.
 Hardware which will be cutting-edge, enterprise-grade, and always expertly maintained for maximum uptime and reliability.

 What is Azure Virtual Desktop?

-Azure Virtual Desktop is a Desktop-as-a-Service (DaaS) offering that allows customers to run virtual apps and desktop services from the Azure public cloud.
+Azure Virtual Desktop is a Desktop-as-a-Service (DaaS) virtual desktop management system offering that allows customers to run virtual apps and desktop services from the Azure public cloud.
 Admins deploy the solution through the Azure portal and can leverage Azure Active Directory and a host of operating system options to deliver resources to users.

 How many Virtual Desktops are supported by Windows 10?